FOREX-Dollar takes a pause after rally, rate hike view in focus

 * Fed official suggests two hikes possible this year

-* Euro back around $1.1200, buffeted by Greek headlines (Updates prices, adds Greek reports, reaction)
+* Euro back around $1.1200, attention on German IFO (Updates prices, adds comments)

-LONDON, June 24 The dollar index eased on Wednesday after hitting its highest in over a week as U.S. 10-year Treasury yields dipped, with investors' focus slowly shifting from Greece to prospects for higher U.S. interest rates.
+LONDON, June 24 The dollar index eased after hitting its highest in over a week as U.S. 10-year Treasury yields dipped on Wednesday, with investors' focus slowly shifting from Greece to prospects for higher U.S. interest rates.

-"We had a pretty big move up in the dollar so it's natural that there is a pause, especially with the U.S. calendar a bit empty and little in store to push Treasury yields higher today," said Niels Christensen, FX strategist at Nordea.
+"We had a pretty big move up in the dollar, so its natural that there is a pause especially with the U.S. calendar a bit empty and little in store to push Treasury yields higher today," said Neils Christensen, FX strategist at Nordea.

-The only data of note from the United States on Wednesday is the final estimate of first-quarter gross domestic product, which is expected to show that the economy contracted less compared to the earlier estimate.
-Traders said the final estimate is usually not a market-mover but could prove positive for the dollar.
+The only data of note from the United States on Wednesday is the final estimate of first-quarter gross domestic product and that is expected to show that the economy contracted less compared to the earlier estimate.
+Traders said the final estimate is usually not a market mover but could prove dollar positive.

-Headlines pointing to the remaining differences between Greece and its euro zone creditors pulled the euro off morning highs, but it was still up 0.3 percent at $1.1200, regaining a bit of ground after sliding 1.5 percent on Tuesday.
+The euro edged up 0.3 percent to $1.1200, regaining a bit of ground after sliding 1.5 percent on Tuesday.
+Investors are eyeing the German IFO survey due at 0800 GMT, although traders said any impact from positive data would be fleeting.

-Prime Minister Alexis Tsipras flew to Brussels to meet euro zone officials on Wednesday to try to bridge gaps on key elements of the proposals made by his left-wing government to shore up state finances in return for vital loans.

-Athens had proposed increasing VAT, corporate tax and pension contributions in order to meet budget targets, but Tsipras told aides that creditors had not accepted the revenue-raising measures, a Greek government official said.

-"Regarding Greece, there is still time," said Tobias Davis, corporate hedging manager with Western Union in London.
-"I'm seeing some euro buying.
-From a low of 1.1178 post the (headlines on) rejection of Tsipras's proposals, we are now knocking on 1.12 again."

-The euro has proved extremely resilient to Greece's travails so far, and Mitul Kotecha, head of Asia-Pacific FX strategy for Barclays in Singapore, said the market seemed to be shifting its focus back to underlying factors such as the divergence in the monetary policy stances of the Fed and the European Central Bank
+The market seems to be shifting its focus back to underlying factors such as the divergence in the monetary policy stances of the Fed and the European Central Bank, said Mitul Kotecha, head of Asia-Pacific FX strategy for Barclays in Singapore.

 "Investors seem to be once again pushing Greece into the background, which I think ... means the focus shifts back to fundamentals and hence we're seeing this resumption of dollar strength," he said.

+There was no major development in talks between Greece and its creditors but investors remained hopeful that a deal will be reached soon.

-Tsipras meets European Central Bank President Mario Draghi, IMF head Christine Lagarde and European Commission President Jean-Claude Juncker on Wednesday afternoon before a 1700 GMT meeting of the Eurogroup of finance ministers.
-(Editing by Catherine Evans)
+Greece's Prime Minister Alexis Tsipras will meet European Central Bank President Mario Draghi, IMF head Christine Lagarde and European Commission President Jean-Claude Juncker on Wednesday.

+The meeting will take place in Brussels in the afternoon, before a 1700 GMT meeting of the euro group of finance ministers that will aim to end the logjam in debt negotiations. (additional reporting by Masayuki Kitano; Editing by Janet Lawrence)

 TOKYO, April 4 Japan's Nikkei share average fell on Tuesday to 10-week lows as the safe-haven yen rose and as automakers tumbled on weaker-than-expected U.S. sales.